Main Site

 Trip to Fowey-Cuckold Came Out of the Amery-Indian Queen / Whirly Whorl / Bonaparte's Retreat / Little Bear-Wobbly Cat-Upton Stick Dance / Mother Go Make My Bed-Flower of Swiss Cottage / Good Morning Mr. Walker / Holm Band Tune-Dave Roberts' Tune-Jemina's Jug / Sheffield Park-Polly Bishop's Slip Jig-Roger de Coverley / Fisher Boy / If You Will Not Have Me You May Let Me Go-The Pullet-The Storyteller

-English folk music has often struggled through the years following Rock music really taking off.
-Blame The Beatles!
-Traditional English folk music has never made the breakthrough it looked like making, even after The Beatles (!?) when Fairport Convention were making amazing records together.
+English folk music has often struggled commercially and I blame The Beatles.
+Traditional English folk music has never made the breakthrough it looked like making, even when Fairport Convention were making amazing records together.
 At a certain point, I think everyone realized this was going to remain a minority thing.
-Topic Records in the UK have a rich history of keeping Folk Music alive, releasing a variety of excellent records through the years, and now they've brought us Eliza, too.
-Big noises have surrounded Eliza, especially at the time she released this particular album.
-Not since the heyday of Fairport Convention has traditional English folk music sounded so alive and relevant.
-She plays a mean fiddle, she sings beautifully in a voice simply infused with generations of folk singers.
+Topic Records in the UK have a rich history of keeping Folk Music alive, releasing a variety of excellent records through the years.
+Big noises have surrounded Eliza and not since the heyday of Fairport has traditional English folk sounded so alive and relevant.
+She plays a mean fiddle, she sings beautifully and in a voice infused with the ages, across generations.
 Well, it runs in the family.
-Her father is Martin Carthy, a man who taught Bob Dylan a thing or two about English folk music, and her mother is Norma Waterson of the family vocal group The Watersons.
-So?
-Well, lets take the opening track as an example.
-One of ten traditional folk songs here.
-It contains one hell of a modern bass groove.
-The bass playing is fantastic throughout actually, full credit to one Barnaby Stradling who plays the bass guitar here.
-Eliza plays fantastically well, and the other musicians support with empathy and no little accomplishment and talent.
-Sure, you've got a fiddle, you've got an old English folk song, but the playing is youthful, full of flair and imagination.
-'Whirly' is the first vocal tune, the bass continues to sound inventive, Eliza sings beautifully and really brings the lyric alive.
-The sound of the album as a whole makes me grin and be happy and generally feel alive and glad to be so!
+Her father Martin Carthy taught Bob Dylan a thing or two about English folk music and her mother is Norma Waterson of the family vocal group The Watersons.

 Readers Comments